next-exp/IC/doc/contributing.rst

    - git CLI: TODO

-5. Once you have achieved something worth incorporating into the main repository, it's time to make a pull request (PR).
-Usually your pull request should consist of a *single* commit with a carefully written, high-level, descriptive commit message describing your work.
+6. Once you have achieved something worth incorporating into the main repository, it's time to make a pull request (PR).
+Usually your pull request should consist of a smaller number of commits than you originally made during development, each with a carefully written, high-level, descriptive commit message describing your work.
 The commit message of a single-commit PR is taken as the default PR description text.
+If your PR contains more than one commit, you should create a description of the whole collection in the GitHub PR interface.

-   You should squash your numerous checkpoint commits to make the single PR commit.
-It might be reasonable to squash down to a small number of commits greater than one, if your work consists of a number of significant and logically distinct steps.
-But this is likely to be quite rare.
+   You should squash your numerous checkpoint commits to make cleaner PR commits.

    - magit: